DmitryEfimenko/ssr-with-i18n/article/part-2.md

 With this method, the translations for all the languages will be bundled together with the run-time JavaScript compromising performance.

 Although both existing solutions provide a fix for PROBLEM 2, they have their shortcomings.
-One results in unnecesary requests being made and another one compromizes performance.
-Neither of them provide a solution for PROBLEM 1.
+One results in unnecessary requests being made and another one compromises performance.
+Neither of them provides a solution for PROBLEM 1.

 ## 🔋 A Better Way - Prerequisites
 In the upcoming sections I'll provide two separate solutions to the identified PROBLEMS.
 Both of the solutions will require the following prerequisites.